- Description

 Description

-Weddell Seal Skull replica measures 11 inches.
+Weddell Seal Skull Replica measures 11 inches.
 Weddell Seal Skull replica is museum quality polyurethane resin cast.
 Made in USA.
 2-part skull (separate cranium and jaw).
-Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.
+Our precise skull can be used as a teaching tool, museum skull exhibit, home décor skull, or office décor skull.

 The Weddell seal or Leptonychotes weddellii is a relatively large and abundant true seal (family: Phocidae) with a circumpolar distribution surrounding Antarctica.